timphillips/snapshots/README.md

 ## Deployment

 - Run `yarn build`.
-- Deploy the `dist` folder to the web server.
+- Copy the `dist` folder to the web server.

+This project also includes a [GitHub action](https://github.com/timphillips/snapshots/blob/master/.github/workflows/buildDeploy.yml) that automatically builds and deploys the project to [snapshots.tim-phillips.com](https://snapshots.tim-phillips.com/) whenever the `master` branch is updated.